davidcereal/dberger1989.github.io/_posts/08-01-2016-building-spark-cluster-part-1.markdown

 ## Broadcast Variables

-The last data structure i’ll talk about is Broadcast Variables.
-Consider a situation we have text for which we’d like to count how many times each grammatical element of speech occurs.
+The last data structure I’ll talk about is Broadcast variables.
+Consider a situation where we have some text and we'ld like to count how many times each grammatical element of speech occurs in the text.
 Each time we classify a word, we have to look up it’s element in a table, `wordType`.
-If we cached this mapping, it would be loaded into memory on one node, but on the other nodes, each word lookup has to be done over the network.
+If we cached this `wordType` mapping, it would be loaded into memory, but on each of the executor nodes, each word lookup has to be done over the network.
 This is because `wordType` is not stored locally on each node.
-To do this and solve the network overhead problem, we create a Broadcast variable, which means Spark broadcasts that RDD to each node and caches it:
+To achieve this locality and solve the network overhead problem, we create a Broadcast variable, which means Spark broadcasts that RDD to each node and caches it:

 ```scala
 // Create map of word to type of speech